-- The plan should include and expand on the following sections: Executive summary, summary of assessment findings, summary of planning processes used, SPF Logic model for each problem statement identified, an action plan for each evidence-based intervention identified, evaluation plan, and update and amendment plan. - All sub-recipients are to use the logic model template provided in the RFP, which is also presented in the examples in this guiding document.
+- The plan should include and expand on the following sections: Executive summary, introduction, summary of assessment findings, capacity, summary of planning processes used, a logic model for each problem statement identified, an action plan for each evidence-based programs, policies and practices (EBP) or innovative intervention (II) identified, an evaluation design, and updating and disseminating the plan. - All funded projects are to use the logic model template provided in the RFP, which is also presented in the examples in this guiding document.

-Executive summary
+Executive Summary

-- A summary of the plan, highlighting the purpose and objectives of the project and key components of the plan. - Keep it short-2 pages are a good length that can easily share with the community stakeholders.
+- A summary of the plan, highlighting the purpose and objectives of the project and key components of the plan. - Keep it short-2 pages are a good length that can be easily shared with community stakeholders.